 The path to membership begins by attending an “Introduction to UUCA for Newcomers” session in person or a Newcomer Gathering online.
-Those who attend will be given basic information about UUCA, receive the Path to Membership Guide, have an opportunity to sign up for a Connector, and meet a few other newcomers.
+Those who attend will be given basic information about UUCA, learn more about our Path to Membership and meet a few other newcomers and current members.
 These sessions are held the 3rd Sunday of every month after each in-person service or periodically online.
 Watch the Sunday worship service link email for upcoming sessions.

 According to our bylaws (Article IV, Section 2), a Member is a person who:

 a. is in sympathy with the purpose and mission of the Congregation, b. has completed the UUCA Coming of Age program or reached the age of 16, c. has completed a course of study approved by the Board of Trustees or has discussed the matter with the Minister or person designated by the Minister,